tsw1985/G85_Contacts_API/README.md

 ## Getting started

-- You need install this libs : curl , pthread , jansson
+- You need install this libs : curl , pthread , jansson , gtk3 and the dev-packages for mysql , sqlLite and Postgres.

 ## How to run ?